 Our small class sizes allows the instructor to spend more time with each student discussing key concepts, providing feedback on work, answering specific questions, and sharing the wealth of experience they have to offer.

-Our alumni have gone on to join some of the most exciting, biggest and best names across various industries and sectors.
+Follow in the footsteps of Experience Haus alumni, who have gone on to join some of the most exciting, biggest and best companies across various industries and sectors.

 Classes are held twice a week in our Shoreditch studio (from 6:30pm-8:30pm London time) either on Monday and Wednesday evenings, or Tuesday and Thursday evenings, depending on your start date.